-This database contains information on more than 520,000 offshore entities that are part of the Panama Papers, the Offshore Leaks, the Bahamas Leaks and a portion from the Paradise Papers investigation that includes data from the Bahamas, Barbados, Aruba and Nevis corporate registries and Appleby’s structured data.
+This database contains information on more than 680,000 offshore entities that are part of the Panama Papers, the Offshore Leaks, the Bahamas Leaks and a portion from the Paradise Papers investigation that includes data from the Bahamas, Barbados, Aruba and Nevis corporate registries and Appleby’s structured data.
 The data links to people and companies in more than 200 countries and territories.

 The real value of the database is that it strips away the secrecy that cloaks companies and trusts incorporated in tax havens and exposes the people behind them.
 This includes, when available, the names of the real owners of those opaque structures.
 In all, the interactive application reveals more than 600,000 names of people and companies behind secret offshore structures.
 They come from leaked records and not a standardized corporate registry, so there may be duplicates.
 In some cases, companies are listed as shareholders for another company or a trust, arrangement that often helps obscure the flesh-and-blood people behind offshore entities.